-Suitable molecular markers (DNA fragments) for quantifying genetic diversity and structure should be highly polymorphic (variable) such as microsatellites, or numerous (many loci) such as single-nucleotide polymorphisms (SNPs).
-They should be preferably co-dominant, meaning that distinct alleles (variants for a gene) can be distinguished in heterozygotes (Peakall & Smouse 2006; Flanagan & Jones 2019).
-Dominant markers, such as amplified fragment-length polymorphisms (AFLPs) or inter simple sequence repeats (ISSRs), where heterozygotes cannot be distinguished from homozygotes for the dominant allele, can also be useful but such binary data (presence-absence scores) are not suitable to infer inbreeding, a key factor for assessing the success of the translocations (Schwartz et al. 2007; Weeks et al. 2011).
-Investing in laboratory equipment (e.g. extraction tools, PCR devices, and a capillary sequencer) may be very expensive (several tens of thousands US\$), so that it is interesting to outsource the molecular analyses to external firms or academic laboratories.
+Suitable molecular markers (DNA fragments) for quantifying genetic diversity and structure should be highly polymorphic (variable), such as microsatellites, or numerous (many loci), such as single-nucleotide polymorphisms (SNPs).
+Preferable, they should be codominant, meaning that distinct alleles (variants for a gene) can be distinguished in heterozygotes (Peakall & Smouse 2006; Flanagan & Jones 2019).
+Dominant markers, such as amplified fragment-length polymorphisms (AFLPs) or intersimple sequence repeats (ISSRs), for which heterozygotes cannot be distinguished from homozygotes for the dominant allele can be useful, but such binary data (presence-absence scores) are not suitable to infer inbreeding, a key factor in assessing the success of the translocations (Schwartz et al. 2007; Weeks et al. 2011).
+Investing in laboratory equipment (e.g., extraction tools, PCR devices, and a capillary sequencer) may be very expensive (several tens of thousands in U.S. dollars), so that it may be best to outsource molecular analyses to external firms or academic laboratories.

-The variation in molecular markers such as microsatellites or AFLPs are usually considered to represent neutral genetic processes, thus not related to fitness, although any marker can potentially be linked to a selected gene.
-Therefore, they are very useful to quantify overall genetic diversity and differentiation, gene flow and infer admixture or recruitment mode.
-However, they may fail in providing insight into inbreeding or outbreeding depression and adaptation-related genetic diversity (Leinonen et al. 2008).
-The genomic approach using next generation sequencing technology, by screening large regions of the genome and developing a large number of markers, is a promising tool in facilitating the identification of putatively adaptive or detrimental genes and of the breakdown of co-adapted gene complexes (Angeloni et al. 2012; Benestan et al. 2016; Flanagan et al. 2018).
-Most molecular data analyses can be performed using various freely available software (Appendix S1).
+The variation in molecular markers, such as microsatellites or AFLPs, is usually representative of neutral genetic processes; thus, they are not related to fitness, although any marker can potentially be linked to a selected gene.
+Therefore, they are very useful to quantify overall genetic diversity, genetic differentiation, and gene flow and to infer admixture or recruitment mode.
+However, they may not provide insight into inbreeding or outbreeding depression and adaptation-related genetic diversity (Leinonen et al. 2008).
+The genomic approach of using next-generation sequencing technology, by screening large regions of the genome and developing a large number of markers, is a promising tool to facilitate identification of putatively adaptive or detrimental genes and of the breakdown of co-adapted gene complexes (Angeloni et al. 2012; Benestan et al. 2016; Flanagan et al. 2018).
+Most molecular data analyses can be performed using freely available software (Appendix S1).